piemonte/Twinkle/README.md

 ## Twinkle :sparkles:

-`Twinkle` is a [Swift](https://developer.apple.com/swift/) and easy way to make any UIView in your iOS app twinkle.
+`Twinkle` is a [Swift](https://developer.apple.com/swift/) and easy way to make any UIView in your iOS or tvOS app twinkle.

 This library creates several CAEmitterLayers and animates them generating a sparkle effect.